Justine Dufour-Lapointe: Moguls

 The 2015 FIS World Championships were another event for Dufour-Lapointe to build her elite status.
 At these championships, she began by first winning the World Championship title in the mogul's event; she said, "My plan was simple.
 I wanted to find a balance between speed and technique.
 I stayed calm and focused during the day.
 I was really in a zone.
 To get the Olympic gold medal and now the World Championship gold medal is a dream come true.
 I’ve grown so much since the Olympics and learned a lot.
 That experience helped me here."
 She accompanied her gold medal with a silver medal performance in the dual moguls in Kreischberg, Austria.

 Dufour-Lapointe went into the 2018 Winter Olympics as an underdog and having trouble finding the podium with her usual regularity.
 She would qualify for the finals and the third run against five other competitors for the medal.
 She finished in second place in the final run, just one-tenth of a second away from the gold medal.
 Dufour-Lapointe noted the distinction between her two Olympics, saying, "I feel so different than I was in Sochi.
 In Sochi, I was completely a kid, enjoying this life, not knowing what's going on around.
 But today...
 I know what to do, to focus on myself, my ski, my line, my moment, and that's all.
 Because if not, I won't be proud of me."

-On January 24, 2022, Dufour-Lapointe was named to Canada's 2022 Olympic team.
+She was named to Canada's 2022 Olympic team in Beijing.
+However, the games would end in disappointment for Dufour-Lapointe as she would crash in the final and finished 20th.
+Her sister Chloe was seen comforting her following the poor result and Dufour-Lapointe would later say that "I was so grateful to have my sister down there.
+I don't think I would have been able to hold myself like I did.
+Having people that you can trust that much and look in the eye and truly express how you feel for a couple of minutes was really reassuring and felt like everything was going to be OK."

+Freeride

+Dufour-Lapointe switched to freeride skiing during the 2023 season.
+She won two stops during the 2023 Freeride World Tour at Ordino Arcalís and Fieberbrunn on her way to winning the season title.
+Dufour-Lapointe skipped the 2024 season for personal reasons, but returned to the Freeride World Tour in 2025, winning the first event and finishing second at Val Thorens, on her way to winning her second World Tour.